leomarcov/labadmin/README.md

 # labadmin
 Labadmin is Linux Bash script for remotely admin a set of Linux or Windows hosts in a computer laboratory environment.
 It's an approach similar to Ansible, but Labadmin is focused to educational environment and incorporates a full set of actions ready to use (currently 113 actions for Linux and 40 for Windows).
-It's easy to create your own actions with knowledge in Bash shell or Powershell programming.
+It's easy to create your own actions using Bash shell or Powershell language.

 With labadmin you can:
   * Discover the network hosts in a computer classroom (search by MAC).